jdillonh/Vynth/README.md

 ### Output
 The **&Omega;** (output) module represents the end of the patch.
-Its three inputs correspond to the three color channels Red, Green and Blue.
-There must be exactly one &omega; module.
-If nothing is connected to the &omega; module, or there is not exactly one of them, the patch will not compile.
+Its three inputs correspond to the three color channels Red, Green and Blue. *There must be exactly one &Omega; module.* If nothing is connected to the &Omega; module, or there is not exactly one of them, the patch will not compile.

 ### Other Controls